-This retreat is held at a specific time of year, during the festival of Navratri in September, and is designed to help you channel the blessings of the Indian Goddess Durga.
+This is one of the best yoga retreats in Goa – held at a specific time of year, during the festival of Navratri in September; it’s designed to help you channel the blessings of the Indian Goddess Durga.
 It’s a 5-day luxury retreat where you’ll work on discovering your own divine essence as well as a deeper connection with yourself.

 It’s designed for beginners and you’ll work on connecting with your authentic self through yoga, art, blessings, movement, and ancient rituals handed down from Native American tribes.

 You’ll also have the chance to take part in fire ceremonies, have massages, and do nature excursions while eating delicious, nourishing meals and enjoying the retreat’s private beach.

 After a week at your Goa retreat, you’re free to explore all the other awesome places to visit in Goa.

 Unique Meditation Retreat in India – 7 Day Art Therapy & Meditation Retreat